Skip to content

 How hard is it to adopt RON technology?

 Adding RON technology to your closing workflow is relatively straightforward.
 However, there is a training component like anything new.
 Onboarding with the right technology partner should help ease the transition and position you as an expert in no time.
-This free checklist can also help prepare you for your first digital mortgage closing with RON.

 Digital closings with RON are gaining popularity among homeowners, lenders, and title companies.
 Homeowners enjoy the convenience a digital closing provides, and lenders are eager to meet customers where they are and lower the cost of originating a loan.
 Similarly, title and settlement agents are quickly realizing the operational efficiencies of a digital-first approach.